 Pollutants from indoor sources include cooking odors, cigarette smoke, VOCs, dust, and dust mite debris.
-Common pollutants that find their way indoors from outdoors include particulate matters (PM2.5), pollen, wildfire smoke.
+Common pollutants that find their way indoors from outdoors include particulate matter (PM2.5), pollen, and wildfire smoke.

 While air purifiers can improve indoor air quality and reduce air pollution, you may experience a few problems.
 These problems can range from sensors not working to filters producing odors and unresponsive controls.

 Want to know how to troubleshoot your air purifier?

 In this post, we’ll give you solutions to the 7 common issues in air purifiers to fix them fast.